-- blood transfusions to increase blood cell count
+- blood transfusions to increase the blood cell count

-Blood and marrow stem cell transplant: In this procedure, stem cells are taken from a healthy donor (usually a family member) to replace the abnormal ones.
-The patient’s bone marrow is destroyed using radiation or chemotherapy.
-Then the new healthy marrow cells are injected into the bone, where they will grow and produce normal, healthy marrow and blood cells.
+During a blood and marrow stem cell transplant, stem cells are taken from a healthy donor to replace the abnormal ones.
+The donor is usually a family member.
+Your bone marrow is destroyed using radiation or chemotherapy.
+Then, the new healthy marrow cells are injected into your bone, where they’ll grow and produce normal, healthy marrow and blood cells.